BIUT-Block/biutjs-datahandler/README.md

 <a name="TokenBlockChainDB+getTokenBlockChainDB"></a>

 ### tokenBlockChainDB.getTokenBlockChainDB(callback) ⇒ <code>None</code>
-Get all the data in token block chain database
+Get all the block datas from token block chain database

 **Kind**: instance method of [<code>TokenBlockChainDB</code>](#TokenBlockChainDB)